janderland/fql/docs/index.md

 </div>

-# Variables & Schemas
+# Holes & Schemas

-Variables allow FQL to describe key-value schemas.
-Any [data element](#data-elements) may be represented with a variable.
+A hole is any of the following syntax constructs: variables, references, and the `...` token.
+Holes are used to define a key-value schema by acting as placeholders for one or more data elements.

+A single [data element](#data-elements) may be represented with a variable.
 Variables are specified as a list of element types, separated by `|`, wrapped in angled braces.

 ```language-fql
 <int|str|uuid|bytes>